jiegec/awesome-stars/README.md

 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
 Compared to Fingerprint Pro has limited accuracy (40 - 60%), but is fully open source.
 - [whxaxes/js2dts](https://github.com/whxaxes/js2dts) - d.ts generator for javascript
 - [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.
-- [Harry-Chen/thu-learn-lib](https://github.com/Harry-Chen/thu-learn-lib) - A JavaScript library to provide a program-friendly interface to Web Learning (2018 ver) of Tsinghua University
+- [Harry-Chen/thu-learn-lib](https://github.com/Harry-Chen/thu-learn-lib) - A JavaScript library to provide a program-friendly interface to Web Learning of Tsinghua University
 - [VSCodeVim/Vim](https://github.com/VSCodeVim/Vim) - :star: Vim for Visual Studio Code
 - [cs01/gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will ope
-- [oznu/homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) - The Homebridge UI.
+- [homebridge/homebridge-config-ui-x](https://github.com/homebridge/homebridge-config-ui-x) - The Homebridge UI.
 Monitor, configure and backup Homebridge from a browser.
 - [vuetifyjs/vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Vue Component Framework
 - [signalapp/Signal-Desktop](https://github.com/signalapp/Signal-Desktop) - A private messenger for Windows, macOS, and Linux.
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age